mamit7/assignment/README.md

 getdata.R downloads and unzip the data for the project from the web.
 Run this R scrip first if the dataset has not already been downloaded.

 ### correct_name.R
 correct_name.R stores a function "correct_name" that parses the feature variable names to get them ready for tidying up.
 For variables that are measured in 3-axial X, Y and Z with original name like "tBodyAcc-mean()-X", correct_name will change the name to "tBodyAccX-mean()".
-For variables that are not measured in 3-axial like "tBodyAccMag-mean()", correct_name will return the origninal name.
+For variables that are not measured in 3-axial like "tBodyAccMag-mean()", correct_name will return the original name.

-The name changes are needed to prepare for the separate step in tidying the data.
+The name changes are needed to prepare for the tidyr::separate step in tidying the data.
 This R script is automatically sourced in run_analysis.R.

 ### run_analysis.R
 run_analysis.R does the following.